hyperledger-labs/perun-doc/source/concepts/protocols.rst

 .. note::

-    While the register phase is distinct in the protocol descriptions, it is up to the imlementations to expose this phase to the user.
+    While the register phase is distinct in the protocol descriptions, it is up to the implementations to expose this phase to the user.
 For instance, in `go-perun` implementation of these protocols, APIs for ``on-chain progression`` and ``settle`` are exposed.
 Register is called implicitly by both of these APIs.